 Paid leave in paid time off (PTO) policies or collective bargaining agreements (CBAs) can satisfy HFWA requirements.
-However, the policy or agreement must cover all the same conditions or needs and be the same pay rate.
+However, the policy or agreement must cover all the same conditions or needs and have the same pay rate.

 Can employers require documentation?